symphonyoss/ContainerJS/docs/docs/notification-api.md

 Defines a title for the notification, which will be shown at the top of the notification window when it is fired.

 **options (optional)**
 An options object containing any custom settings that you want to apply to the notification.
-These options can container the standard HTML5 notification API options
-* `dir` - ...
-* `lang` - ...

-In addition, the following ‘extension’ options are supported:
-**NOTE:** These properties are currently illustrative!

-* `ssfBlink` - causes the notification to blink
-* `ssfBlinkColor` - the color used for the blinking effect
+* `body: String` - text to show underneath the title.